Duugu/Sku/index.md

 # Release notes
 -------------------------------------------------------------------------------------------------------
+## Changes in Wow Login Tool r1.12
+- Added a log (log.txt in scripts root folder) to make troubleshoting easier.
+The existing log content is deleted on each script start.

 ## Changes in Wow Login Tool r1.11
 - Added a key bind to take a full screen screenshot and add it to the Windows clipboard: control + alt + f2